Rats In Cavity Walls

 In older buildings, it’s more common to see soil pipes externally, but newer construction projects have them below ground due to better design and aesthetics.

-Cavity wall insulation is perfect for rats and other rodents to nest in and burrow through.
+Cavity wall insulation is perfect for rats and other rodents to gain access, nest in and burrow through.
 Rats climb through this insulation from ground level inside your walls, all the way to your roof!
-It’s unsurprising then that they call these pests “roof rats”, because of their amazing ability to climb.
+It's unsurprising, then, that they call these pests “roof rats” because of their amazing ability to climb.

 Rats In Cavity Walls Via Faulty or Disused Drains